marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   Using the attribute overrides the effect of the :option:`-falign-functions` (see :ref:`optimize-options`) option for this function.

-  Note that the effectiveness of :option:`aligned` attributes may be limited by inherent limitations in the system linker and/or object file format.
+  Note that the effectiveness of :gcc-attr:`aligned` attributes may be limited by inherent limitations in the system linker and/or object file format.
 On some systems, the linker is only able to arrange for functions to be aligned up to a